AlaskaAirlines/AuroDocsSite/src/content/markdown/auroLabs.md

 ## A straight forward process

-Building a new component in AuroLabs is direct and easy.
-It is highly recommended that a developer start with the [WC-Generator](https://auro.alaskaair.com/getting-started/developers/generator/install) as this generator comes packed with all of Auro's awesome that will make the final review process a breeze.
+When building a new component in AuroLabs it is highly recommended that a developer start with the [WC-Generator](https://auro.alaskaair.com/getting-started/developers/generator/install) as this generator comes packed with all of Auro's awesome that will make the final review process a breeze.

 Once the generator is installed, be sure to use the `--npm` flag to set the npm namespace to `@aurolabs`.